 Most people develop their wisdom teeth during their teenage years.
-Human jaws are smaller compared to our ancient ancestors due to the variety of our modern diet.
+Human jaws are smaller compared to the ones our ancient ancestors had due to the variety of our modern diet.
 As a result of these evolutionary changes, there is sometimes not enough room in the human mouth to accommodate for third molars or wisdom teeth to emerge.
 Due to this lack of space, wisdom teeth may only partially emerge through the gums.
 This can result in cavities, crowding, or gum infections.

 Your wisdom teeth can be a valuable asset if they grow vertically and are aligned properly in your jaw.
 However, it is not unusual for these teeth to grow diagonally and horizontally, thus causing significant problems for the patient.
 This uneven growth can be responsible for a myriad of oral health problems including crowding and damage to the adjacent second molars.
 They can even impact the jawbone itself.

 An additional problem with wisdom teeth is that they sometimes do not fully erupt through the gum.
 This is what is known as Impacted Wisdom Teeth.
 When your wisdom teeth only partially emerge, the opening around the teeth can become a fertile ground for harmful bacteria to start growing.
 This can lead eventually to an infection.
 As a result of this infection, you will feel discomfort, swelling, pain, and illness.
 Early removal of wisdom teeth is often recommended to avoid future problems and to avoid costly procedures.

 With dental exams and x-rays of the mouth, your Lifepath Dentist can determine the position of the wisdom teeth and anticipate if future problems may arise.
 Regular exams and treatment will also help you keep your gums and teeth strong and healthy, which will prevent costly dental procedures down the road.